yin72257/zcc2022/README.md

 ```bash
 npm test
 ```
-Coverage details will show in the `coverage` folder.
+Coverage report will show in the `coverage` folder.